PlanEl180223/PlanEl180223/README.md

 ### Hello there 👋

-🔭 I’m currently working on my diploma thesis which is about designing, building and programming a telescope tracking mount.
+🔭 I’m currently working as a C++ Software Engineering at Dynatrace